Cave of the Mounds: History

 The area around the Blue Mounds, Dane County, was first settled by Europeans in 1828 by Ebenezer Brigham, a successful lead miner from Massachusetts.
 He had traveled to Wisconsin to join in the lead rush of the late 1820s.
 After arriving, he set up operations just north of where the cave lies today.
 Ebenezer's house later became a trading post, an inn, a stagecoach stop, and the first post office in Dane County.
 Ebenezer Brigham later became a colonel and helped build and command Fort Blue Mounds during the Blackhawk War.
 He died after a long life, not knowing that a beautiful cave existed beneath his Brigham Farm.

 On August 4, 1939, Cave of the Mounds was discovered accidentally when limestone quarry workers blasted a section of the quarry and exposed an opening to the cave.
 Work at the quarry then immediately stopped and was never continued.
 Soon after, the cave was closed to prevent damage from curious souvenir seekers who removed pieces of stalactites and stalagmites to take home.
 There are still foot-sized holes in the flowstone left by these early explorers.
-The cave was reopened in May, 1940, after lights and wooden walkways had been installed.
+The cave was reopened in May, 1940 under the supervision of Alonzo W. Pond after lights and wooden walkways were installed.
+(Pond's Illustrated Guidebook of the Newly Discovered Cave of the Mounds (1941) was the first speleological publication about the cave, written primarily for tourists.)
 Since then, the wooden walkways have been replaced with concrete ones to accommodate the many visitors.
-Theatrical lighting has also been installed to further highlight the colors and shapes inside the cave.
+Theatrical lighting, original design by Gilbert Vaughn Hemsley Jr. has also been installed to further highlight the colors and shapes inside the cave.
 In 1987, the cave was designated a National Natural Landmark by the United States Department of the Interior and the National Park Service.
 To be considered a NNL, "a site must be one of the best examples of a natural region's characteristic biotic or geologic features."